 The RMUC Program will prioritize investments in eligible utilities that meet one or more of the following criteria:

 - Own assets critical to the reliability of the bulk-power system

 The primary objectives of the RMUC Program are to deploy advanced cybersecurity technologies (defined as any technology, operational capability, or service for electric utility systems that enhances a utility’s security posture), and to increase participation of eligible entities in threat information sharing programs.

 Information gathered during the listening sessions will inform:

 - Outreach and engagement strategies to ensure all eligible entities are aware of program opportunities.

 - Program priorities, goals, design, and implementation strategies to ensure relevance for the target audience and active inclusion of resource limited utilities.

 Listening Session #1 – Official Launch of the Rural and Municipal Utility Advanced Cybersecurity Grant and Technical Assistance Program (RMUC Program)

-The first listening session was held on August 18, 2022, and provided an overview of DOE’s RMUC Program and an opportunity for participants to provide input on the cybersecurity priorities and challenges that were relevant to eligible utilities.
+The listening session that followed the Program launch was the first in a series of four sessions and provided an overview of DOE’s RMUC Program, and an opportunity for participants to provide input on the cybersecurity priorities and challenges that were relevant to eligible utilities.